-EUROPE - The Cunarl steamer Europa, which left Liver-pool on Saturday, March 25th, at 4 P. M., arrived at New York at 34 o'clock on Saturday afternoon, April 8th Advices from Constantinople state that the tripartite treaty between the Porte and England and France wassigned on the 12th ult.
-According to advices from St. Petersburg, the Rus-sin Government workers while her various documents on
+EUROPE-The Cunard steamer Europa, which left Liverpool on Saturday, March 25th, at 4 P. M., arrived at New York at 31⁄2 o'clock on Saturday afternoon, April 8th Advices from Constantinople state that the tripartite treaty between the Porte and England and France was signed on the 12th ult.
+According to advices from St. Petersburg, the Russian Government waspesse multiplies are proved.

 12th ult.
-According to advises from St. Petersburg, the Rus-sian Government proposes publishing various documents on the Eastern question.
+According to advises from St. Petersburg, the Russian Government proposes publishing various documents on the Eastern question.
 Among the documents destined for publication are some letters written by Prince Albert.

-The Duke of Cambridge, and a numerous staff of officers, left London on the 24th ult for the East.
-On his way through France, the Duke will be entertained by the Emporor Napo-leon, at the Tuileries.
+The Duke of Cambridge, and a numerous staff of officers, left London on the 24th ult. for the East.
+On his way through France, the Duke will be entertained by the Emporor Napoleon, at the Tuileries.
 Gen. Brown had left London on the previous day, en route for the East.

-The was.-There were skirmishes at Kalafat from the 11th to the 16th, but with slight loss of life.
-The news from the seat of war is extremely scanty.
-English and French officers are now employed by Omer Pasha in arranging the details of to various project by other rushing in arranging the details of le various projected operations.
-It is generally known that the Turkish troops now in the
+THE WAR .- There were skirmishes at Kalafat from the 11th to the 16th, but with slight loss of life.
+The news from the seat of war is extremely seanty.
+English and French officers are now employed by Omer Pasha in arranging the details of to various projected operations.

-It is generally known that the Turkish troops now in the Bulgarian ports and fortresses on the Black Sea will march to Shumla in the month of April, in order to make room for the Aglo-French auxiliaries, who, on their arrival, will as-semble somewhere near Constantinople, and repose for a time from the fatigues of their voyage.
-None of the auxiliary troops will be sent to the Danube, hut the reserve division of the French under General Forez, will, perhaps, be posted in Roumelia to the south of the Balkan.
-A strongly intrenched earn is being formed at Fokshany
+It is generally known that the Turkish troops now in the It is generally known that the Turkish troops now in the Bulgarian ports and fortresses on the Black Sea will march to Shumla in the month of April, in order to make room for the Aglo-French auxiliaries, who, on their arrival, will assemble somewhere near Constantinople, and ropose for a time from the fatigues of their voyage.
+None of the auxiliary troops will be sent to the Danube, but the reserve division of the French under General Forez, will, perhaps, be posted in Roumelia to the south of the Balkan.

+A strongly intrenched camp is being formed at Fokshany.

-A strongly intreached camp is being formed at Fokshany.
+A strongly intrenched camp is being formed at Fokshany.
 Marshal St. Arnaud's quartermaster and eight other English and French officers are at Shumla.
 Omer Pasha removed his headquarters from Shumla to Rustchuk on the 19th of March.
 There are several Americans in camp.
-An English lettorwriter savs :
+An English lettorwriter says :